-Google My Business is a free business listings service which works directly with Google Maps, Google Search, and Google Ads.
-Google My Business creates profiles of businesses which it shares with Search and Maps, and by claiming your profile on Google My Business you are able to provide the public with useful information about your business.
+Google My Business is a free business listing service which works directly with Google Maps, Google Search, and Google Ads.
+Google Business Profile creates profiles of businesses it shares with Search and Maps, and by claiming your profile on Google Business Profile, you can provide the public with useful information about your business.

 Audit Tool: Screaming Frog

-Screaming Frog comes in as the top tool in any SEO’s arsenal.
-This oddly named product can be used to scan your website and then hunt down every little SEO issue that your site has – including broken links, duplicate content, missing metadata, problems with canonicalisation, hreflang, and so much more.
+Screaming Frog is the top tool in any SEO’s arsenal.
+This oddly named product can be used to scan your website and then hunt down every little SEO issue your site has – including broken links, duplicate content, missing metadata, problems with canonicalisation, hreflang, and so much more.

 For small businesses and startups looking for a host for their website, Bluehost is a great choice.
-It’s incredibly simple to use, it’s good value, and has great customer service.
+It’s straightforward to use, it’s good value and has great customer service.
 It also works especially well with WordPress.

 Website Builder: WordPress.org

-There are many ways to build a website, but for most small business purposes WordPress.org is the best choice.
-This is because it’s free, commonly used (so you can Google any problem you have), and exceptionally versatile.
+There are many ways to build a website, but for most small business purposes, WordPress.org is the best choice.
+This is because it’s free, commonly used (so you can Google any problem), and exceptionally versatile.